Toasty Toes: Best Winter Hiking Socks (2023)

 In winter, you’ll also want to toss a pair of microspikes for hiking into your daypack.
 They will help keep you from slipping on the uphill and the downhill.

-Quick Picks: Winter Hiking Socks
+Quick Picks: Best Winter Socks

 Darn Tough Micro Crew Midweight Socks